andykasen13/CE-Assistant/README.md

+# Wait!!
+ This version of the bot is very outdated!
+Please see [CE-Assistant-v2](https://github.com/andykasen13/CE-Assistant-v2) instead.

 # CE-Assistant (v1)

 A discord bot using `discord.py` for automation purposes for the online community [Challenge Enthusiasts](https://cedb.me).
-This version of the bot is very outdated.
-Please see [CE-Assistant-v2](https://github.com/andykasen13/CE-Assistant-v2) instead.

 ### Challenge Enthusiasts
 Challenge Enthusiasts is an online community made to curate and caregorize video games in a point-based system.
 Each game is given certain "objectives" based on tasks to be completed in games.
 You join the community by signing up on the [website](https://cedb.me) or joining the [Discord server](https://discord.gg/spKdVZTZ6c).